Question 209·Medium·Rhetorical Synthesis

 Eliminate choices that don’t fit the goal

-D) A 2017 Harvard University study found that people who drank three to five cups of coffee daily were 15% less likely to develop type 2 diabetes.
+A 2017 Harvard study found that drinking 3–5 cups of coffee per day was linked to a 15% lower risk of type 2 diabetes.